Central Idea: The wisest thing is to do the will of God. Doctrine: Natural and Supernatural prudence. Practical Application: Opportunities to do good.

 And thus were the paths of those on earth made straight.

 - How can human beings know the mind of God unless he reveals it?

-- He has revealed it fully in the person of his Son.
-Jesus Christ is the wisdom of God who has sent the Holy Spirit of God to know God’s will.
+- God the Father has fully revealed his mind in the person of his Son.
+Jesus Christ is the wisdom of God who has sent the Holy Spirit of God so we can know God’s will.

 - So we know what God wants: To love him and our neighbor with a sacrificial love and to live upright lives.
 To make this possible, he gives us the grace of the Sacraments.

 - With grace enlightening our reason with the truths of the Faith, we can know what God wants in general and can properly apply this wisdom it to the concrete circumstances of our lives.